Home / Our Services / Behavioral Medicine

 Behavioral Medicine at RWMC

-When you or a loved one are seeking care for an addiction or behavioral health illness, you want to feel safe and secure.
+When you or a loved one are seeking care for Substance use disorder or behavioral health illness, you want to feel safe and secure.
 You want to know you are in the hands of experienced medical professionals defined by commitment and compassion.
-That is why our behavioral medicine program delivers individualized care for anyone seeking help with an addiction or behavioral health issue.
+That is why our behavioral medicine program delivers individualized care for anyone seeking help with an substance use or behavioral health issue.

 Oftentimes, people with these illnesses have related medical issues.
 Our programs are located inside Roger Williams Medical Center, which means patients have access to a full range of medical services should the need arise.
 Knowing their loved ones are being treated in this safe environment gives families invaluable peace of mind.